hyclex/five_in_row/README.md

 ### Search Engine Efficiency

-Other works could be improve the search engine efficiency.
+Other works could be improving the search engine efficiency.